 Tinting results last approximately one to three months and costs around $15 on its own.
 Here's the thing, though—this in-salon service is actually illegal in some states, so do your research before pursuing it.

 Another brow-filling technique is microblading, which is similar to tattooing.
 An expert uses a small blade to cut tiny hair-like lines along the brow area, before applying a tint over the incisions, explains Marco Ochoa, celebrity brow threader and owner of EcoBrow Studio in Beverly Hills.
 This process of inserting pigment into the skin's upper layers allows you to alter the shape of your brows or make them appear thicker.

 Though the procedure sounds a bit uncomfortable, a numbing solution is applied beforehand to minimize any pain.
 All in all, the process takes about two hours in the studio.
 Then, like a normal tattoo, it requires time to heal (about four to six weeks), after which a touch-up might be needed.

 "The effects last up to 12 to 18 months, and after that time the pigment often fades," says Orlowska.
 Microblading is especially great for women with thin, sparse, or patchy brows.
 "But in my opinion and through my experiences, everyone could be a candidate for this method," she says.

-Depending on your city, this treatment can cost up to $1000 or more.
-And be sure to do your research before jumping in—since the results often last for more than a year, you want to make sure you end up with a look you like.
+Depending on your city and salon, this treatment can cost up to $1000 or more.
+And be sure to do your research before jumping in—since the results usually last for more than a year, you want to make sure you end up with a look you like.

 This is the newest brow-filling trend on the market, and it's great for those interested in a very natural, full look.
 "The treatment is great to fill in bare spots," says Orlowska.
 "You can get a higher arch, a longer tail, more or less curve—you name it!"
 What's great about brow extensions is that they're gentler than microblading, require no healing time, and you can see results instantly.
 You also don't have to deal with any redness or pain.